hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam1.md

 Songs: Bertha, Eyes of the World, Bird Song, Man Smart/Women Smarter, They Love Each Other, Brown Eyed Women, Don't Let Go, Franklin's Tower, Sugaree, Uncle John's Band, The Wheel, and probably a few others I've forgotten.

-<h2>Video Vignettes</h2>
+<h2>Audio and Video Vignettes</h2>

-Many thanks to Joanne for catching the following moments from the July HSJ Jam.
+Many thanks to Joanne for filming the following moments from the July HSJ Jam.

 #### Bit of Brown Eyed Women